apache/iotdb/docs/UserGuide/Data-Concept/Encoding.md

 DICTIONARY encoding is lossless.
 It is suitable for TEXT data with low cardinality (i.e. low number of distinct values).
 It is not recommended to use it for high-cardinality data.

+* FREQ

+FREQ encoding is lossy.
+It transforms the time sequence to the frequency domain and only reserve part of the frequency components with high energy.
+It is more suitable for sequence with obvious periodicity.

+> There are two parameters of FREQ encoding in the configuration file: `freq_snr` defines the signal-noise-ratio (SNR), `freq_block_size` defines the data size in a time-frequency transformation.

 ## Correspondence between data type and encoding